 Coronavirus Universal Credit & Benefits

 The coronavirus pandemic has fundamentally changed the way we live.
-It's an anxious and upsetting time, especially with more redundancies announced every day and people finding they can't continue in business.
+It's an anxious and upsetting time, especially as we begin the new year with more lockdowns and further restrictions.
 This guide looks at what benefits you may be able to claim – with many available alongside other Government support.
 You can also check what benefits you're entitled to using our 10-minute Benefits Calculator.

 Important: The info below is the best we have currently, but as this is a fast-changing situation we're updating this guide all the time.
 If you've a question not covered below or in our other coronavirus guides, please email it to us (we can't respond to each question but we'll try to add answers in these guides).